Published: January 26, 2026

 Demonstrations are common in many parts of Mongolia but are most prominent in the capital Ulaanbaatar.
 Even demonstrations intended to be peaceful can become confrontational and escalate into violence.
 Protesters may block traffic on roads, including major thoroughfares.
 U.S. citizens should avoid demonstration areas and exercise caution if near any protests.
 Some demonstrations by Mongolian ultra-nationalists take a xenophobic turn and may place foreigners at heightened risk should they encounter these events.
 U.S. citizens should avoid participating in demonstrations and other activities that might be deemed political by Mongolian authorities.
 Foreigners can be deported if they participate in a protest.

-Most notable civil unrest leading to property damage and arrests occurred in 2008 and more recently in December 2022 during an anti-corruption protest where protestors stormed the government house and burned down holiday displays.
+Most notable civil unrest leading to property damage and arrests occurred in 2008 and more recently in December 2022 a large anti-corruption demonstration took place in Sukhbaatar square, with protesters storming the government house and burning down holiday displays.

 Anti-U.S./Anti-Western Sentiment